chilcano/how-tos/resources/install_and_setup_mb168b_in_ubuntu.md

 5. Reboot the system;

-6. In the Setting menu, I can set my display now, and it works well.
+6. In the Setting menu, You can set your new display now, and it works well.

 ## References: